subaquatic-pierre/conway-react-electron/README.md

 # Roomba Bots

-A React client side application which simulates Roomba cleaning bots cleaning up tiles.
+The application is written completely in Typescript using the React framework.
+The app simulates Roomba cleaning bots exploring and cleaning tiles with a map.
+The bots travel based on a random model which randomizes the direction of the bot either on hitting the edge of the map or a random direction change every 100 loops cycles.

+The speed and number of bots can be changed by the user as well as weather the bots use random walk or random bounce travel directions.

-The game stats display number of game loops, number of active bots, if random walk is activated and the number of cleaned tiles.
-The game will not start if there are no bots in the map
+Game stats display the number of simulation loops, number of active bots, if random walk is activated and the number of cleaned tiles.
+The simulation will not start if there are no bots in the map, it will end once all the tiles have been cleaned.

 A user can move any of the bots with the arrow keys.
-The user can click on any of the bots to highlight them, they can then use the arrow keys to direct the bot to where they wish it to start.
+The user can click on a bot to highlight it, they can then use the arrow keys to direct the bot to where they wish it to start.

 ## Features